Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Technical Appendix

-In the empirical work, the priors we consider differ in the specification of $\underline{\bm V}$.
-The first is the stochastic search variable selection (SSVS) prior of \cite{george1993variable} and the second the Horseshoe (HS) prior of \cite{carvalho2010horseshoe}.
+In the empirical work, we consider two prior variants that differ in the specification of the prior variance-covariance matrix $\underline{\bm V}$.
+The first is the horseshoe \citep[HS,][]{carvalho2010horseshoe} prior and the second is an adaptive Minnesota \citep[MIN, see][]{carriero2015bayesian, giannone2015prior} prior.

-\begin{enumerate} \item \textbf{SSVS Prior:}\\ The SSVS prior pushes coefficients associated with irrelevant variables towards zero by using a mixture of Gaussians.
-A specific mixture component is selected by introducing an auxiliary binary indicator variable $\gamma_j$.
-More formally, the SSVS prior specifies $\tau^2_j~(j= 1, \dots, 2M)$ such that